wrrnw/notes/COMP30023_Computer_Systems/Lecture_Summary.md

 	- Wireless uses radio waves to communicate

+# Week 10 Tutorial
+#### 1. Consider sending a 1500-byte datagram into a link that has an MTU(Maximum Transimission Unit) of 500 bytes.
+Suppose the original datagram is stamped with the identification number 1.
+Assume that IPv4 is used.
+Hint: The IPv4 header is 20 bytes long. (a) Where does fragmentation happen?
+Where are the fragments reassembled? (b) How many fragments are generated? (c) In addition to the identification number, what are the fields in the generated IP datagram(s) that are related to fragmentation? (d) What are the values of the fragmentation-related fileds in the generated IP datagram(s)?

 # Week 10 Lecture 1 - Link Layer - Ethernet and WiFi

 # Week 10 Lecture 2  - Processor Architectures

+# Week 11 Tutorial

 # Week 11 Lecture 1 - Memory Hierarchy